-For the music, I am quite impressed for such small headphones, and especially for their price (which is at about thirty euros I remind you), the sound quality in music is really good.
-Whether in several musical styles elsewhere, as well in rap , rock , electro etc. the quality is there.
+As for the music, I am quite impressed with such small headphones, and especially for their price (which is about thirty euros I remind you), the sound quality of the music is really good.
+Whether in several musical styles elsewhere, as well as in rap, rock, electro, etc. the quality is there.
 You will be able to have fun with your phone’s equalizer (whether in your music app or on streaming apps like Deezer or Spotify ) to enhance your experience depending on the style of music you are listening to.

 - Bluetooth 5.0